sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 ![](https://media.balsamiq.com/img/support/sales/bwgd/add_admin.png)

-Both administrators will have equal rights, and both can sign up, change, and cancel a plan.
+Both administrators will have equal rights, and both can change and cancel a plan.
 Like so, the Additional Administrator will be able to add and remove users from the list of editors, and they will also have the ability of **removing you from the subscription**.
+A copy of the monthly or yearly invoice will also be emailed to both administrators.

-{{% alert info %}}If you're seeing an error when trying to add someone as an administrator, this FAQ might be helpful: ["I'm Getting an Error Designating Someone as an Additional Administrator of my Balsamiq for Google Drive Subscription.
+{{% alert info %}}If you're seeing an error when trying to add someone as an administrator, this FAQ might be helpful: ["I'm Getting an Error Designating Someone as an Additional Administrator of my Balsamiq Wireframes for Google Drive Subscription.
 How Can I Proceed?"](/sales/gdriveadmin/#i-m-getting-a-we-re-sorry-error-message){{% /alert %}}

 ### Removing Yourself as Administrator